 With a single command, you can download sources and build a library. vcpkg is itself an open-source project, available on GitHub.
 You can customize your private clone(s) in any way you like.
 For example, you can specify different libraries, or different versions of libraries than what are found in the public catalog.
 You can have multiple clones of vcpkg on a single machine, each one producing custom sets of libraries and/or compilation switches, etc. Each clone is a self-contained, x-copyable environment with its own copy of vcpkg.exe that operates only on its own hierarchy. vcpkg is not added to any environment variables, and has no dependency on the Windows Registry or Visual Studio.

 Sources not binaries

-For libraries in the public catalog, vcpkg downloads sources instead of binaries.
+For libraries in the Windows catalog, vcpkg downloads sources instead of binaries.
 It compiles those sources using Visual Studio 2017, or Visual Studio 2015 if 2017 is not installed.
 In C++, it is very important that any libraries you use are complied with the same compiler, and compiler version, as the application code that links to it.
 By using vcpkg, you eliminate or at least greatly reduce the potential for mismatched binaries and the problems they can cause.
-In teams that are standardized on a specific version of the Visual C++ compiler, one team member can use vcpkg to download sources and compile a set of binaries and then use the export command to zip up the binaries and headers for other team members.
+In teams that are standardized on a specific version of a compiler, one team member can use vcpkg to download sources and compile a set of binaries and then use the export command to zip up the binaries and headers for other team members.
 For more information, see Export compiled binaries and headers below.